brycewray/hugo-site/content/posts/2022/07/pagefind-quite-find-site-search/index.md

 (Obviously, you wouldn't use Pagefind's `--serve` flag here!)

 If you're not using a GHA or other, similar scripting approach, you still should find it easy to add Pagefind to your site-building process.
-In your chosen host's GUI, just use `&&` to tack an `npx pagefind` command onto your site's usual build command.
+In your chosen host's GUI, just use `&&` to tack a Pagefind command onto your site's usual build command.
 Here are some examples:

 ```bash
 # With Astro